 AWS constantly expend its services and opportunities for specific industries.
 Today we talk about healthcare and what can you get using AWS services for your business.

 In the world of evidence-based medicine, clinical and operational decisions need to be made quickly and efficiently, based on real data.
-That is a common goal, and the next challenge is maintaining precision while minimising costs.
+That is a common goal, and the next challenge is maintaining precision while minimizing costs.

-Offering a range of services that we now consider to be everyday essentials, such as storage and backup, big data, social networking and mobile apps, today AWS is used by some of the biggest names in business dealing with enormous data flow, including Netflix, Airbnb, McDonald’s, NASA and many others.
+Offering a range of services that we now consider to be everyday essentials, such as storage and backup, big data, social networking, and mobile apps, today AWS is used by some of the biggest names in business dealing with enormous data flow, including Netflix, Airbnb, McDonald’s, NASA and many others.

 AWS Solutions for Healthcare in Numbers